builtbykrit/WTAHelpers/README.md

 ### Importing the Helpers

-If you are using a lot of the helpers, you can import all of them at once with:
+Import all of them at once with:

 `#import <WTAHelpers/WTAHelpers.h>`

-Otherwise import each helper separately:
+Or import each helper separately:

 ```objective-c
 #import <WTAHelpers/UIView+WTAAutoLayoutHelpers.h>